Cynthia-Bae/Cynthia-Bae/README.md

 - 👋 Hi, I’m @Cynthia-Bae
-- 👀 I’m a Data Analyst Who enjoys working on execl and  SQL project,and visualization is fun for me 😄
+- 👀 I’m a Data Analyst Who enjoys working on execl project, SQL project,and visualization is fun for me 😄
 - 🌱 I’m currently learning tableau, and power BI
 - 💞️ I’m looking to collaborate on data Analysis project ,volunter more
 - 📫 How to reach me  on my linkdin